What we do

 Administrator, Art Psychotherapist

 Yuko is registered with the Health & Care Professions Council (HCPC) as an Art Psychotherapist.
-She works with adults and older adults diagnosed with dementia for Devon Partnership Trust (NHS), specifically with patients with identified complex trauma.
+She works with adults and older adults for Devon Partnership Trust (NHS), specifically with individuals who experience complex trauma, and also in the field of dementia.

-In addition to her paid employment, Yuko volunteers for BCHA Housing Association, where one of her particular interests include recognising the links between homelessness and psychological factors related to traumatic experiences.
+In addition, she works for BCHA Housing Association, where one of her particular interests include recognising the links between homelessness and psychological factors related to traumatic experiences.

-Yuko is aware of the multidimensional benefits of complimentary therapy when working with complex trauma clients; in order to develop her embodied approach further, Yuko is researching the benefits of personal Yoga training.
+Yuko is aware of the multidimensional benefits of complimentary therapy when working with complex trauma clients; in order to develop her embodied approach further, Yuko is researching the benefits of personal Yoga training with the view to include this in her therapy practice.